1. introduction

-Today I would like to turn my attention to a very special REIT: VICI Properties.
-This REIT invests mainly in casinos and owns a number of highly lucrative casinos on the world famous "Strip" in Las Vegas.
-In addition, the REIT owns a number of other casinos spread across the U.S. and even four first-class golf courses.
+Today I would like to focus on a very special REIT: VICI Properties.
+This REIT invests mainly in casinos and owns a number of highly lucrative casinos on the world-famous "Strip" in Las Vegas.
+The REIT also owns a number of other casinos across the USA and even four first-class golf courses.
 Doesn't seem particularly interesting at first glance?
-That's what I thought at first, until I took a close look at the company, its figures, its business model and its outlook.
+That's what I thought at first until I took a very close look at the company, the figures, the business model and the outlook.
 I spent a lot of time researching and collecting the relevant information.
-Almost as much time I invested again to write this article.
+I then spent almost as much time writing this article.
 DisclaimerYesterday I invested a first tranche in VICI and plan to invest further tranches.

 2. VICI Properties fields of activity/business model

-The business model is simple: VICI Properties owns the buildings and the land and leases them by means of so-called "Triple Net Lease" (NNN).
-This lease model is particularly lucrative, because in addition to the normal lease payments, the tenant also agrees to pay all costs of the leased property, including taxes, insurance and maintenance costs [5].
-Accordingly, the NNN rental model generates a predictable and low-risk cash flow, because any maintenance costs are explicitly borne by the landlord and not the owner of the real estate.
-It is also important to note that VICI acts only as a landlord and has no operational risks.
-The biggest risk is that the casino operators themselves might experience difficulties and that there might be a loss of rent.
-There is a detailed elaboration on this in the "Risks" section below.
+The business model is simple: VICI Properties owns the buildings and the land and rents them out by means of so-called "triple net leases" (NNN).
+This rental model is particularly lucrative because, in addition to the normal rental payments, the tenant also undertakes to bear all the costs of the rental property, including taxes, insurance and maintenance costs [5].
+Accordingly, the NNN rental model generates a predictable and low-risk cash flow, as any maintenance costs are explicitly borne by the landlord and not the property owner.
+It is also important to note that VICI only acts as a landlord and has no operational risks.
+The greatest risk is that the casino operators themselves may experience difficulties and default on rent.
+A detailed explanation of this can be found in the "Risks" section below.

 3. history

-In 2022, two major acquisitions took place: in February 2022, "the Venetian" and its associated complex in Las Vegas were purchased for USD 4 billion, and in April 2022, its major competitor "MGM Growth Properties" was purchased for USD 17.2 billion.
-The MGM Growth Properties acquisition alone added 13 new properties to VICI's portfolio, making VICI the largest land and property owner on the Las Vegas Strip in one fell swoop.
+In 2022, two major acquisitions were made: in February 2022, "the Venetian" and the associated complex in Las Vegas were purchased for USD 4 billion and in April 2022, its major competitor "MGM Growth Properties" was acquired for USD 17.2 billion.
+The acquisition of MGM Growth Properties alone added 13 new properties to VICI's portfolio and made VICI the largest land and property owner on the Las Vegas Strip in one fell swoop.
 [6]

 VICI Properties was then added to the S&P 500 in June 2022.
 [7]